aditya20006/MULTILINGUAL-MEETING-SUMMARIZER/Research_Paper_Final.md

 The field of meeting summarization has evolved from extractive methods, which select salient sentences (Radev et al., 2000), to abstractive approaches that generate novel text.
 *   **ASR**: DeepSpeech and Kaldi were long-standing standards.
 However, the introduction of Transformer-based models like Wav2Vec 2.0 and recently Whisper (Radford et al., 2022) has revolutionized robustness against noise and accents.
 *   **Summarization**: Sequence-to-sequence models like BART (Lewis et al., 2019) and T5 (Raffel et al., 2019) have set new benchmarks.
 Our work builds on T5, specifically fine-tuning it for the conversational domain, which differs significantly from the news articles often used for pre-training.
 *   **Multilingual NMT**: The "No Language Left Behind" (NLLB) project (Costa-jussà et al., 2022) demonstrated that massive multilingual models could achieve high quality without sacrificing performance on high-resource languages.
+Our work adopts the distilled 600M parameter version of NLLB-200 to balance translation quality with inference latency, a critical factor for practical meeting summarization systems.

 ## 3. Methodology
 Our system architecture is designed as a sequential pipeline, ensuring modularity and ease of upgrades.